 One conscious breath: a technique that stems from ancient meditation practice is to direct your attention to your breath.
 Don’t try to slow or change your normal breathing pattern; just become consciously aware of it.

 This simply means that as long as you set aside large chunks of your time for major tasks, you can accomplish a lot in a day.
-Even if you are interrupted in the middle you will be far more realistic of your own goals and achievements.
-Which should definitely help you in keeping stress and recovery in balance.
+Even if you are interrupted in the middle you will be far more realistic about your own goals and achievements.
+Which should definitely help you in keeping stress and recovery in balance?

 Just keep in mind that “We are what we repeatedly do.
 So do make a conscious habit of continuous and incremental improvement and see the magical transformation within you.”